NikhilJha42/docker_kubernetes/README.md

   - In Settings, select Kubernetes
   - Tick `Enable Kubernetes` - leave `Show system containers` unticked.
   - Apply the changes.
-  - When the K8 symbol is green at the bottom left, it has finished installing.
+  - When the K8 symbol is green at the bottom left, it has finished installation.
 - To test installation, the command `kubectl` in the bash terminal should show a list of commands that can be utilised.
 - `kubectl get service` should show that a ClusterIP `kubernetes` is running

 ### K8 terminology/concepts
 - Pods are the smallest possible unit of computing you can deploy in Kubernetes.
-These are a groups of containers with shared storage space, network resources and a specification on how to run the containers.
+These are groups of containers with shared storage space, network resources and a specification on how to run the containers.
 - A volume is a directory, possible with some data in it, that is accessible to all containers in a pod.
 - Ephemeral volumes only exist for the lifetime of a pod, whereas a persistent volume will be kept until it is deleted.